The Only Henna Recipe You'll Ever Need,

 Would you be relieved to know that you don't need to be camped out under a grumpy camel, or scouring Amazon to save two dollars?

 Ok, I know you're getting impatient to learn about the secret ingredients and get started.
 I have developed this recipe with simplicity and safety in mind.
 But even better, you can use this henna mix within just a couple hours.
 So no waiting, no wondering, and I promise you can't mess it up.

 Ready for the big secret?

 It's coming, I promise.
-First, take a moment to subscribe to our useful newsletter.
-There is no spam, just henna articles and information, and the occasional coupon code.
+First, take a moment to subscribe to our VIP newsletter.
+No spam, just henna articles and information, and exclusive offers for VIP subscribers.

 Ok, we're almost there, but first I have some bad news.
 You knew it was coming because you were nodding along while reading this.

 That "cheap henna" you have in your cupboard, throw it out.
 Do it now.
 I'll still be here when you come back.

 No amount of "secret ingredients" that can save a stale or poor-quality henna powder.
 That's the big secret.
 You will absolutely need to start with high-quality, fresh henna.
 Grab the basics in the links in the recipe, then keep reading for mixing instructions!
 Or check out our brand new mixing video!

 Ingredients for 20 cones of fresh henna

 100 grams fresh Henna Powder - We use Organic Rajasthani-grown henna or Jamila Henna for superior results.
 The stuff you get at the Indian market, health food store, Amazon or eBay may not be Body Art Quality, or it may be stale or contain chemicals or other additives.
 Does the price seem too good to be true?
 Then it probably is...